sheffield-bioinformatics-core/data-formatting/slides.md

 # Barriers to learning R, Python etc

 - Hopefully you will take the opportunity to learn a course to learn a language such as [R](http://cambiotraining.github.io/r-intro/) or [Python](http://pycam.github.io/) for your data analysis.
-- From experience, the biggest hurdle that newcomers to these languages face itrying to read and analyse your own data
+- From experience, the biggest hurdle that newcomers to these languages face is trying to read and analyse your own data
 - Often not because you have not understood the course materials....
 - ....but because the data have been managled into a form that the computer cannot process.
 - there's a danger of becoming de-motivated and resorting back to whatever software you were using before.